-#55 What can residents do about park managers who act unprofessionally?
+#58 What can residents do about park managers who act unprofessionally?

 There are no state mandated qualifications to be a mobilehome park manager.
 Many are good managers, however a few lack professional training and oversight.
-The MRL gives residents certain rights, but when contentious issues have to be resolved, residents have a right to contact an agency (such as the local fair housing commission) or advocacy group that will assist them in assessing and achieving a solution to the problem.
+The MRL gives residents certain rights, but when contentious issues have to be resolved, residents have a right to contact legal advocacy groups that will assist them in assessing and achieving a solution to the problem.

-• Contact local or state fair housing commission for counsel and assistance.
+- Contact local or state fair housing commission for counsel and assistance. - Contact the county Small Claims Court advisor for more information.

-#56 What good is the MRL if there is no enforcement and residents have to go to court to protect themselves?
+#59 What good is the MRL if there is no enforcement and residents have to go to court to protect themselves?

 The MRL - the landlord-tenant law for mobilehome parks -- is part of the Civil Code.
 The enforcement mechanism is through the civil courts, not law enforcement or another government agency.
-There is no mobilehome "police."
-Courts are a branch of government responsible for, among other aspects, resolving or ruling on civil disputes.
-Recap:
+The courts are a branch of government responsible for, among other aspects, resolving or ruling on civil disputes.

-• The MRL is enforced through the courts.
+- The MRL is enforced through the courts. - Contact the county Small Claims Court advisor for more information.

-#57 How can residents find-out who owns and operates the park?
+#60 How can residents find-out who owns and operates the park?

 The manager shall provide the name and address of the park owner to residents who request it.
 (Civil Code §798.28) Also, listings of park owners/operators can be found on the state Department of Housing's (HCD's) Mobilehome and RV Parks Listing website.
-Recap: